afwlehmann/gentopmap/README.md

-# mygmm
+# gentopmap

-Simple implementation of the Generative Topographic Mapping for R.
+Basic implementation of the Generative Topographic Mapping for R.

 See also the paper by Bishop, Christopher M., Markus Svensén, and Christopher KI Williams: "GTM: The generative topographic mapping."
 Neural computation 10.1